ndp/pi-day/index.md

 ## Wait, isn't March 14th π day?

 March 14th was declared π Day by U.S.-centric San Francisco hippies very recently.
-This follows on in the tradition of the [Indian Pi Bill](https://en.wikipedia.org/wiki/Indiana_Pi_Bill), when some misguided lawmakers thought they could legislate the value of π.
+This follows on in the tradition of the [Indiana Pi Bill](https://en.wikipedia.org/wiki/Indiana_Pi_Bill), when some misguided lawmakers thought they could legislate the value of π.
 [Archimedes](https://en.wikipedia.org/wiki/Archimedes) and the Egyptians talked about 22/7 [thousands of years ago](https://en.wikipedia.org/wiki/Approximations_of_%CF%80), and it's stood the test of time.
 Let's celebrate!